Club: Elche CF | Opening: 1976 | Capacity: 36,017 seats

 In 2003, the stadium hosted the final of the Copa del Rey.
 It has furthermore been host to various matches of the Spanish national team.

-From the rail and bus station, one can take bus K to get to the stadium.
+From the rail and bus station, take bus K to get to the stadium.
 Get off at stop Barxell and walk a few minutes to the stadium.

-From the historic centre, e.g. Plaça de Baix, one can take bus H. Get off at stop Barxell.
+From the historic centre, e.g. Plaça de Baix, take bus H. Get off at stop Barxell.
 Buses run frequently.

 Address: Avda de Manuel Martínez Valero 3, 03208 Elche

-Tickets for Elche games can be bought at the club store at Estadio Martínez Valero.
+Tickets for Elche games can be bought online, or at the club store at Estadio Martinez Valero.
 Tickets are also available at the ticket windows of the stadium from two hours before the start of the match.